bruno-oliveira/MEAN-repo/Angular/AngularBasicDataDisplay/FeaturesUsed.md

 In our example, we simply bootstrap the main component, which is the only one we have, and the application loads.

 To structure an application with more components, a slightly different structure shall be followed, as we will see in other tutorials.

+### The importance of defining one single class per file.
+Conclusions.